 The problem for some runners is they pump (run) really hard to get the water (results) flowing but then stop pumping (running) for a while.
 They work hard to increase their endurance but lose focus and direct their energy elsewhere.

-So now when they come back to running, it takes an enormous amount of effort to get their endurance back to par.
+So now when they come back to their running program, it takes an enormous amount of effort to get their endurance back to par.
 Here’s when some people will say running is hard.
 They become stuck in a vicious cycle.
-They stop running and then return to running over and over again.
+They stop another running program and then return to running over and over again.
 So each time they return it takes a substantial amount of physical and mental energy.
 They never benefit from the secret power of the endurance world: MOMENTUM!

 But here’s the good news, the farther you can run, the longer it takes to lose endurance.
 You are actually rewarded for the distance you can run!
 And that’s the real reward, you forever change the energy in your body ultimately increasing your entire quality of life.

 Consistency is one of the most critical principles of running, period.

 Let’s Bring It Home

 Although momentum is intangible, we must trust that it’s not only there, but it’s there to help us.